homayounsr/Interactive_dashboard_using_streamlit_and_python/README.md

 ## Total KPIs & Charts
 <h2>KPIs</h2>
+<p>In this part of dashboard, total KPIs are visible.
+These values will dynamically change when you adjust the sorting options in the sidebar.</p>
 <div style="width:100%">
 <div style="width:50%">
   <img src="kpis.png" style="max-width: 100%; text-align:center"/>
 </div>
 <h2>Charts</h2>
+<p>In this section of the dashboard, three charts are visible, displaying total income per hour, total income per product line, and total income per day.
+These values will dynamically change when you adjust the sorting options in the sidebar.</p>
 <div style="width:50%">
 <img src="charts.png" style="max-width: 100%; text-align:center"/>
 </div>